 Web engines integration

-Leveraging our deep knowledge of the GStreamer WebKit back-ends, we also worked with Mozilla, adding a GStreamer backend for hardware-accelerated multimedia playback to their Servo web engine.
+Leveraging our deep knowledge of the GStreamer WebKit back-ends, we also worked on a GStreamer backend for hardware-accelerated multimedia playback for the Servo web engine.

 Web augmented video production

-Live video events commonly display infographics overlays on top of the video content.
+Live video events commonly display infographic overlays on top of the video content.
 For instance a live sports broadcast event would often display a score-board overlay in a corner of the screen.
-Another example are news tickers, auxiliary infographics scrolling over news broadcasts.
+Another example are news tickers, auxiliary infographic scrolling over news broadcasts.

 Nowadays the Web platform allows for rich and visually compelling content animations, relying on CSS animations, styling and optionally JavaScript.